vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 **TKG-WLD01-SEG**: Service engines part of this SE group host virtual services that load balance control plane nodes and virtual services for all load balancer functionalities requested by the workload clusters mapped to this SE group.

-**Note:**
+> **Note**

-- Based on your requirements, you can create additional SE groups for the workload clusters.
+>- Based on your requirements, you can create additional SE groups for the workload clusters.
-- Multiple workload clusters can be mapped to a single SE group.
+>- Multiple workload clusters can be mapped to a single SE group.
-- A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.
+>- A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.

 To create and configure a new SE group, complete the following steps.
 The following components are created in NSX Advanced Load Balancer.